abkazan/My-Code/GraphSearcher/README.md

 ### Main module: scrape.py
 includes all the search classes, as well as a function that scrapes a basic Flask webpage, and inputs a password to retrieve a hidden image
 ### Flask app
-Provided by course insntructor and can be run with "python3 application.py"
+Provided by course instructor and can be run with "python3 application.py"
 ### debug.ipynb
 Jupyter Notebook file that demonstrates the functionality of the scrape module
 ### tester.py